mrsonne/hubit/examples/tanks/README.md

 The outer list represents the production sites while the inner list represent the production lines.

+While it provides a nice flexibility to be able to refer to neighboring tanks it may become tiresome if we have many tanks.
+Further, the model presented above would need to be changed when the number of tanks change which is not attractive.
+If the model is unstructured by nature the `Hubit` model could be constructed programmatically based on the mesh of cells (compartments/elements).

-### Protip
+### Protip 1 (`model_1a.yml`)

-Using _component index contexts_ the model components for tanks 1 and two can be refactored to
+Using _component index contexts_ the model components for tanks 1 and 2 can be refactored to

 ```yaml
 - path: ./components/mod1.py